keatura/my-ordinary-vault-md/Andefaelt/People/NPC's/Antagonists/Maximus.md

 ## Lore of Maximus.
 ---
 ##### 4.17.1368
-Maximus earned his notoriety during the Battle of Aurora's Keep, a devastating battle for Asyria after
+Maximus earned his notoriety during the Battle of Aurora's Keep, a devastating battle for Asyria after they had just finished they conquest of the Central Islands.
+Especially Aurora's Keep, an old Iyamarian Keep that was being converted into a fortress for the Asyrian Empire.